AM-Exercises/exercise5/README.md

 ##### For testing the client side:

-1) Go to src/client/js/formHandler.js and src/client/js/nameChecker.js on your favorite editor and on the bottom of each file uncheck the bottom line and check the above line:

-      //export { checkForName }

-      //When running test - uncheck the bottom line and check the above line module.exports = checkForName;

- and save the files.

-2) run "npm run test"- 2 tests should pass.
+run "npm run test"- 2 tests should pass.

 ##### For testing the server side:

-1) Change back the lines from before and save the files.
-2) Open a second terminal and cd the project.
+1) Open a second terminal and cd the project.
-3) On the first terminal run "npm run build-prod" and "npm start"
+2) On the first terminal run "npm run build-prod" and "npm start"
-4) On the second terminal run "npm run test"
+3) On the second terminal run "npm run test"
-5) The server test should pass.
+4) The server test should pass.